The accounting requirements in Belize

 - preparing the documents: these include those accounting records referring to transactions and assets;

-- storing the documents: they can be kept either in Belize or in another location.
+- storing the documents: they can be kept either in Belize or in another location, as preferred by the company directors.

 - making the records available: upon request, the registered agent is required to make the accounting documents available irrespective of the location where they are stored.